Jesse-vd-Linden/latex-spell-check/README.md

 * Sentence and paragraph structure
 * Writing tips

 Using GPT4 with the OpenAI API.
+Expect a large report to cost around $5 to complete.

 ## Installation
 Install python dependencies, use python 3.11 or higher